tencentyun/qcloud-documents/product/移动与通信/游戏语音/SDK/Cocos2D/语音消息API_en.md

       }
 4. Error Codes

-GCLOUD_VOICE_PARAM_INVALID: Parameters transferred in are incorrect, such as timeout of 5000ms-60000ms
+GCLOUD_VOICE_PARAM_INVALID: Parameters transferred in are incorrect.
+For example, the timeout range should be 5000ms-60000ms
 GCLOUD_VOICE_NEED_INIT: Need to call `Init` first for initialization
 GCLOUD_VOICE_AUTHKEY_ERR: Internal error while applying for a Key.
 Please contact GCloud team and provide log for positioning.
 ### 3.2.
 Set the max length of a voice message